 So how can you take the confusion out of electricity plans and maximise your savings?

 Most Australians can save hundreds a year by simply looking at a comparison of plans available.
 If you’ve been locked into a plan with the same provider for a while now, you may not even be aware of recent change to the landscape like the removal of sneaky pay-on-time discounts last year.
 Most retailers change their pricing for the year on July 1st.
 It’s worth assessing your past few electricity bills and comparing with other providers via comparison websites like Canstar or Energy Made Easy.
 If you find a better deal, pick up the phone and negotiate with your current provider to match their competitors, to save on your bill.

-As part of its Clipsal Pulse Analytics Kit, Clipsal Solar offers a retail plan check; an ongoing, independent analysis of your existing retail plan, using an extensive tariff database* to benchmark your bills against actual usage and check what is the best plan for your energy consumption.
+As part of its Clipsal Cortex Analytics Kit, Clipsal Solar offers a retail plan check; an ongoing, independent analysis of your existing retail plan, using an extensive tariff database* to benchmark your bills against actual usage and check what is the best plan for your energy consumption.

 2. Investigate new players

 In the past few years, alternative energy providers have exploded onto the market.
 Many of these offer a different model to the traditional quarterly billing you may be familiar with.
 Powershop offers a greener electricity offering, sourcing only renewable energy assets and offsetting carbon.
 It offers pre-purchased energy packs that cover your past, present or future bill for a set period of time, rather than a set billing period.
 Sumo is a bundled home utility provider, supplying electricity, natural gas and internet to homes across NSW and Victoria, meaning it’s easy to visit a one-stop-shop for your utilities.
 Find out if there’s a new provider that works better for your lifestyle.

 3. Avoid the peak